 Sow Inside: Germination time: one week to one month.
 Temperature 60 to 75°F (16 to 24°C).
 Seven or eight weeks in advance.
 Transplant outdoors following the last frost or in autumn.

 Requirements: Full sunlight or partial shade; Chrysanthemum needs at least six hours of sunlight per day.
 Good drainage.
 Soil pH 5.5 to 7.0.
 Deep soil, rich soil.
 Regular watering.
 Requires feeding about a fortnight after planting.
 Feed again when they reach about 12 inches (30 cm) in height.
 To encourage bushiness it is important to pinch back tips when they reach about 6 (15 cm) inches; continue this process by pinching back tips with every 6 (15 cm) inches of growth.
 Stop this process at the end of summer.
 Once the Chrysanthemum plant is blooming it will require regular deadheading in order to encourage further blooming.
 Once flowering has completed cut back to the ground.
 Supply a light mulch.
 Divide every two years to maintain vigour.
 Propagate: by dividing at the start of spring in cool areas or in the autumn in warmer areas.
 Also by taking cuttings.

 Chrysanthemum require regular watering.
-To encourage bushy growth, Perennial Chrysanthemums should be pinched back with every 15 cm of new growth.
-Fertilizing should be applied a couple of weeks after planting and when the plant reaches an height of about 30 cm.
-Once flowers have died they should be removed by dead-heading.
+To encourage bushy growth, Perennial Chrysanthemums should be pinched back with every 15 cm (6 inches) of new growth.

 Fertilizer should be applied a couple of weeks after planting, and when the plant reaches an height of about 30 cm (1 foot).

 Once flowers are spent, they should be removed.